Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

 On line 2 we are using [page.$()](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-pageselector) which allow us to select HTML element by normal CSS selector.
 And it returns [ElementHandle](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-class-elementhandle) which we can later use to get innerHTML of this element.
 On line 3 we then use [page.evaluate()](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-pageevaluatepagefunction-args), which evaluates a function in the page context, to basically evaluate our handle in page context and that way get access to its innerHTML.

 ###Form Tests
-With some basic tests alredy written we will now try to test one form which I have prepered for us.
+With some basic tests already written we will now try to test one form which I have prepared for us.

-* rename `form.test.js.example` in `src/test` to `form.test.js` and paste this code in to describe block which is alredy coded there
+* rename `form.test.js.example` in `src/test` to `form.test.js` and paste this code in to describe block which is alredy coded there:
 ```javascript {.line-numbers}
     test('Submit form with valid data', async () => {
         await page.click('[href="/login"]');